 It is always suggested to avoid assuming the gender of a person based on the given name in the question statement.
 This sometimes leads to losing some crucial marks as the questions are set to test the overall cognitive skills of the candidates.
 Suppose an example is taken as:

 Tina is the sister of Sukhwinder and Sukhwinder is the brother of Roshan.
 Then how is Roshan related to Tina?

 From the above statement, the gender of Roshan is unclear and creates confusion about the same.
 Some might consider the name Roshan as male while others might consider it as female.
 So, coming to a conclusion from the given statement is impossible and that the question requires more information.

-To get more such explanations and tips for different CAT exam topics, stay tuned with Byju’s.
-Also, get various engaging and interactive video lesson to learn different concepts more easily and prepare for the exam effectively.
+To get more such explanations and tips for different CAT exam topics, stay tuned with BYJU’S. Also, get various engaging and interactive video lessons to learn different concepts more easily and prepare for the exam effectively.